PRUBHTEJ/PRUBHTEJ/README.md

 ![](https://komarev.com/ghpvc/?username=PRUBHTEJ&color=green)

-I am a 20 year old Junior Year Student from India who loves Python & AI.
+I'm Senior Year Engineering Student from India who loves Python & AI.
 I interned at NRNB as a Technical Writer under Google  Season Of Docs 2020.
 I am passionate about doing research in the field of Artificial Intelligence.

 <details>